 Our comprehensive Careers Education, Information, Advice and Guidance programme for Year 8 to Year 11 pupils is designed to ensure that all our girls are supported to develop the skills and knowledge they will need to make successful educational and career choices.

-This is delivered through timetabled Personal Social Health and Economic Education (PSHE) and Careers lessons, individual support (including twice weekly lunchtime Careers Clinics with our Head of Careers) and a programme of careers events.
+Sheffield Girls is one of the best Sheffield secondary schools.
+Part of this is giving our girls advice and guidance throughout their time at school to prepare them for the next stage.
+The programme is delivered through timetabled Personal Social Health and Economic Education (PSHE) and Careers lessons, individual support (including twice weekly lunchtime Careers Clinics with our Head of Careers) and a programme of careers events.
 Individual subject departments are also keen to relate their subject to the world of work and regularly invite former students, working parents and local employers into the classroom.